Professor Emeritus status to stay says HRD ministry amidst Romila Thapar CV row

 At present, there are 25 academicians holding the positions in the university.
 The registrar's communication stems from a resolution of JNU's executive council on August 23, 2018, which revised the guidelines for designation as an emeritus professor.

-"We have discussed with the JNU vice chancellor the controversy regarding the professor emeritus status in JNU.
+"We have discussed with the JNU vice-chancellor the controversy regarding the professor emeritus status in JNU.
 There is no move to discontinue the professor emeritus status to anyone, especially respected academicians.
-The university is only following the provisions of ordinance," HRD Secretary R Subramanyam said.
+The university is only following the provisions of the ordinance," HRD Secretary R Subramanyam said.

 The Jawaharlal Nehru University Teachers' Association on Sunday termed "politically motivated" the JNU administration's decision to ask Thapar to submit her CV for assessment for her continuation as professor emerita.
 Soon after JNUTA statement, the university said it is following its ordinance "in letter and spirit" about the appointment of professor emeritus at JNU.